 Calfrac investor Wilks Brothers launches rival restructuring deal

-Wilks Brothers' rival plan, which would give it 60% equity ownership for C$236 million ($176 million) in consideration, follows two earlier bids by the group to buy Calfrac's U.S. operations.
-Both bids were rejected by Calfrac's board.
+Instead, the board extended its support to a management-led plan for debt reduction.

+Wilks brothers on Tuesday argued the management's plan only reduces debt to around C$286 million, "contains serious flaws" and leaves the business at a high risk of filing for bankruptcy in the near future.

-The investor group holds about 19.78% of Calfrac's shares and more than 50% of its second-lien notes, and also owns ProFrac Services Ltd, a competitor of Calfrac in the United States.
+The group currently holds nearly 20% of Calfrac's shares, more than half of its second-lien notes, and also owns ProFrac Services Ltd, a competitor of Calfrac in the United States.

 ((Arundhati.Sarkar@thomsonreuters.com; twitter.com/Arundhati_05; +1 646 223 8780 Ext: 2776;))